-New AI research tackles LLM hallucinations with novel detection and intervention methods
+New research tackles LLM hallucinations with novel methods and benchmarks

 AI